How Does Cremation Work? The Complete Step-by-Step Process Explained

 What is a ‘cremation container’?

-A casket is not required for cremation, although some funeral homes will offer a wooden cremation casket.
-A standard reinforced cardboard box with a plywood base is often used to hold the body.
+A casket is not required for cremation, although some funeral homes offer a wooden casket.
+Instead, a standard reinforced cardboard box with a plywood base is often used to hold the body.
 This is called a ‘cremation container’ and burns easily during cremation.

 Cremation Container

-As I mentioned, strict legislation governs the operation of human cremation, including submitting legal documents for processing.
+As I mentioned, strict legislation governs human cremation, including the submission of legal documents for processing.
 The immediate legal next of kin must sign a Cremation Authorization Form

 A cremation cannot proceed without this form.
 If there is more than one next-of-kin (for example, 2 or more siblings), then all siblings must sign the authorization form.